fm4dd/webcert/readme.md

 It only requires standard C libraries,  the OpenSSL libraries and the CGIC library from Thomas Boutell.
 As a result, you don't need to maintain any of the web-application enabling technologies like JSP, PHP, Phyton...
-It is using simple CGI technology for easiest installation and maintenance.
+It is using simple CGI technology for the easiest installation and maintenance.

 ### External Dependencies:

 *	Thomas Boutell's CGIC library, see http://www.boutell.com/cgic/

-*	OpenSSL libary and headers, see http://www.openssl.org/
+*	OpenSSL library and headers, see http://www.openssl.org/

 Make sure you have:
 	`-I<path-to-cgic-includes>` and `-L<path-to-cgic-lib>`, and